CloudCannon/pagefind/docs/content/docs/indexing.md

 </body>
 ```

-The default weight of body content is `1`, and you can a custom weight of any whole number from `1` to `255`.
+The default weight of body content is `1`, and you can set a custom weight of any whole number from `1` to `255`.